mfilipiak/cilium/Notes.md

 crd allocator has the allocators for the clouds for some reason

-ipam_api_handler.go: 68 goes from pool that seems like the gateway is likely just null at this point

 node_config.h is written to the filesystem and contains some #defines (one of which is the gateway IP)
     cilium.v4.internal.str = cilium_host's IP

+netlink.go#setupBaseDevice sets up the veth pair?

+pkg/client/ipam.go#IPAMAllocate
+plugins/cilium-cni/cmd/cmd.go#Add
+plugins/cilium-cni/cmd/cmd.go#configureIface
+plugins/cilium-cni/cmd/cmd.go#addIPConfigToLink
+plugins/cilium-cni/cmd/cmd.go#prepareIP (HostAddr is populated at this point)

+Because the prepareIP is populated, where does it get populated ** PrepareEndpoint

 ### unexplored
 ====> look at address.go:GetNodeAddressing